diegopetrucci/Marvel-API-demo/README.md

 1. As apparent when launching the app, the status bar is not colored by the background color.
 I've not found yet a satisfactory way of doing this in SwiftUI.
 2. As mentioned in the introduction, pushing to the HeroDetailView does not work when the user taps one of the `My squad` members.
 The problem seem to be [shared by many](https://stackoverflow.com/questions/57946197/navigationlink-on-swiftui-pushes-view-twice), and even trying the proposed solutions does not work.
 SwiftUI seems to be not ready to handle `ScrollView`s properly yet.
 This also seems to be messing up the avatars for the heroes in the section, as they lose the downloaded image.
 The code to fetch it and display it is shared between _all_ images (`AsyncImageView`), so it could very well be a SwiftUI bug.
+3. Adding a `ScrollView` to the `HeroDetail` screen makes it crash.
+I've not found yet a good solution to this, and I do believe it's a bug.
+Scroll views in SwiftUI are really really really buggy.
+4. Images are not displayed correctly all the time.
+Again, as the code to fetch them is shared, that is likely not the problem.
+Instead, it's probably a layout problem, as playing around with different (but not similar to the spec) layouts fixes the issue.
+5. Even though I've assigned a background color to _every single_ view, a white part still shows up when scrolling the root view.
+It looks again like it's a ScrollView issue.
+Have I mentioned how buggy they are?
+6. The button to remove a superhero from the squad looks odd.
+In specific it has an interal frame that does not have a `cornerRadius`, but the border has it.
+Doing the intuitive thing of applying a cornerRadius to the internal frame too makes the button shrink considerably ending up hugging the text.
+Another SwiftUI bug.
+7. It would be better for the UI changes to be triggerd in `viewWillAppear` and not `viewDidAppear`, as the reloading is apparent to the user.
+This is currently not possible with SwiftUI.

 #### Data provider